letsencrypt/acme-spec/draft-barnes-acme.md

 JSON payload contains the certificate to be revoked:

 certificate (required, string):
-: The DER form of the certificate, Base64-encoded using the JOSE Base64 variant.
+: The certificate to be revoked, in the Base64-encoded version of the DER format.
+(Note: This field uses the same modified Base64-encoding rules used elsewhere in this document, so it is different from PEM.)

 ~~~~~~~~~~
 POST /acme/revoke-cert HTTP/1.1